That ship had sailed they told me.

-At the bus stop as I was leaving Schengen, resolved to visit the boat in its new home, a car pulled over opposite me.
-It had a picture of a Viking ship sailing past the Valhalla of Norse mythology painted on its side.
-I still find it hard to believe that this was a coincidence.
+As I was leaving Schengen that day, waiting at the bus stop, a car pulled over opposite me.
+It had a picture of a Viking ship sailing past the Valhalla of Norse mythology painted on its side and I still find it hard to believe that this was a coincidence.

-We disembarked and joined the many others congregating at the foot of the hill.
-As we prepared to make the climb to Walhalla we seemed another legion entirely, our prize never in doubt.
+We disembarked finally, and we joined the many others congregating at the foot of the hill with Walhalla towering above us, and we were another legion entirely.

 Image credit: Valhalla on fire.
 Scenography for Act III of Twilight of the Gods from Richard Wagner’s Der Ring des Nibelungen.
 Max Brückner.
 1896.